January: Journal Seven

 July: Journal One

-Since having kids the problem has always been having plenty of ideas, but not enough time or bandwidth to execute them all.
-I’ve now written two complete novels, but not edited either to my satisfaction.
-At last count I had started to write four more, one of which is half done and really excites me as a concept, but still remains incomplete.
-My computer is filled with word documents with titles of short stories but no content, sketches of other novels, half written stories, and the novella that my friends think is funny but probably doesn’t have any appeal to anyone who’s not a Jane Austen junkie.
-Then there’s the blog, which was fun while building up a readership, but soon turned into a great black whole into which time is thrown, never to return.
-Writing for me is often sitting down and opening a number of screens, only to flick between them all trying to decide: what should I work on now?
+Since having kids, the problem has always been having plenty of ideas but not enough time or bandwidth to execute them all.
+I’ve now written two complete novels but not edited either to my satisfaction.
+At last count, I had started to write four more, one of which is half done and really excites me as a concept but still remains incomplete.
+My computer is filled with Word documents with titles of short stories but no content, sketches of other novels, half-written stories and the novella that my friends think is funny but probably doesn’t have any appeal to anyone who’s not a Jane Austen junkie.
+Then there’s the blog, which was fun while building up a readership but soon turned into a great black hole into which time is thrown never to return.
+Writing for me is often sitting down and opening a number of screens only to flick between them all trying to decide what should I work on now?
 What should I focus on next?
 What is the best thing to spend my time on?
-Or, like the hyperactive puppy: look, a bird!
+Or, like the hyperactive puppy – look, a bird!
 Must run to bird!
 Look, another bird!
 Must chase other bird!
 Look, another dog!
 Woof!

 Te Papa Tupu has given me what I most need: focus.
 Not only is it in itself a fantastic opportunity, but in being selected, I have also committed to working on one project for six months.
 As part of this, I have also mentally committed to opening only one Word document at a time and to only think about my short story collection that I am working on, Fifty Dollars for Optimus Prime.
 Te Papa Tupu means that I’ll have the focus to only chase one bird at a time.